 • The town supports the efforts of organizations in the purchase of development rights and other conservation methods provided the land protected meets the objectives of this plan.
-Where possible, the planning commission should review proposed purchases and comment based on the goals of this plan.
+Where possible, the Planning Commission and the Conservation Commission should review proposed purchases and comment based on the goals of this plan.